ondrejsevcik/knowledge-base/books/deep-work.md

 In the absence of clear indicators of what it means to be productive and valuable in their jobs, many knowledge workers turn back toward an industrial indicator of productivity - doing lots of stuff in a visible manner.

+## Deep work is Meaningful

+We live in an era where anything Internet related is understood by default to be innovative and necessary.
+Depth destroying behaviours such as immediate email responses and an active social media presence are lauded, while avoidance of these trends generate suspicion.

+> Who you are, what you think, feel and do, what you love - is the sum of what you focus on

+> Idle mind is a devils workshop - when you lose focus, your mind tends to fix on what could be wrong with your life instead of what's right

+Jobs are easier to Enjoy than free time.
+They generate value and have built-in goals.